Education Tuition Waivers

 a.
 Baccalaureate and Post-Baccalaureate non-graduate courses:

-For employees, their spouses, and eligible dependents who are taking baccalaureate or post-baccalaureate courses, but not graduate level courses, the tuition for six courses per academic year may be waived.
+For employees, their spouses, and eligible dependents, and extended family members who are taking baccalaureate or post-baccalaureate courses, but not graduate level courses, the tuition for six courses per academic year may be waived.

 b.
 Masters, Post-Masters, and Specialist, but not enrolled in a Doctoral Program or taking courses towards completion of a Doctorate: